tanaikech/MCPApp/README.md

 # Overview

-This text introduces the Model Context Protocol (MCP) for AI interaction, exploring Google Apps Script (GAS) as a server option.
-It shows feasibility with a sample but notes the lack of a GAS SDK, aiming to encourage understanding and development.
+The Model Context Protocol (MCP) acts as a universal adapter, letting AI securely access external data.
+A new Google Apps Script-based MCP network enables AI to interact with Google Workspace (e.g., Docs, Calendar) using existing permissions.
+This cloud-native solution simplifies integration for rapid prototyping and internal tools.

 # Description

-The Model Context Protocol (MCP) is an emerging standard acting as a universal adapter for connecting AI applications with external systems and data.
-This text explores the feasibility of implementing an MCP server using Google Apps Script.
-Doing so could enable AI to securely access and leverage data within Google Workspace services like Docs, Sheets, and Calendar via a standardized protocol, facilitating AI-powered workflows.
-A sample script demonstrates this potential despite the lack of an official Google Apps Script SDK.
-While platform limitations exist, this approach could be valuable for internal or user-centric applications, potentially encouraging dedicated SDK development for deeper AI-Google Workspace integration.
+The Model Context Protocol (MCP) is an emerging standard designed to function as a universal adapter, enabling AI applications to seamlessly and securely connect with external systems and data sources.
+The core purpose of MCP is to provide a standardized method for AI models to request and receive contextually relevant information, which is crucial for performing complex tasks.

+A previous version of this repository successfully demonstrated the feasibility of implementing an MCP server using Google Apps Script.
+This proof-of-concept confirmed that an Apps Script-based server can allow an AI to securely access, manipulate, and leverage data within Google Workspace services.
+For instance, it enables an AI agent to summarize a specified Google Doc, find available slots in a user's Google Calendar, or extract data from a Google Sheet, all through a standardized request-response cycle operating within the user's existing security permissions.

+The updated version of this repository advances this concept by exploring a complete, end-to-end MCP network built entirely on Google Apps Script.
+In this architecture, both the MCP servers (which fulfill requests) and the MCP client (which initiates requests on behalf of the AI) are implemented as Google Apps Script web apps.
+This creates a powerful, self-contained network that operates exclusively within the Google Cloud ecosystem, leveraging Google's native infrastructure for communication and authentication.
+This "cloud-native" bond eliminates the need for external servers and simplifies credential management.

+While this approach is subject to the inherent platform limitations of Google Apps Script, such as execution time limits (e.g., 6 minutes for standard accounts) and API quotas, its value is significant for specific use cases.
+It is particularly well-suited for rapid prototyping, internal enterprise tools, and user-centric applications where individuals can act as their own data custodians, securely exposing their Workspace data to trusted AI agents without third-party data handling.
+Ultimately, this successful demonstration underscores the strong demand for deeper AI-Google Workspace integration and makes a compelling case for the development of a dedicated, official SDK to support MCP, which would offer the performance, reliability, and robust features required to unlock its full potential.

 # Usage

-## 1. Create a Google Apps Script project
+## 1. Create Google Apps Script Projects

-Please create a Google Apps Script project of the standalone type.
-[Ref](https://developers.google.com/apps-script/guides/projects#create-standalone) Of course, the sample script in this report can also be used for the container-bound script type.
+To test the MCP network built with Google Apps Script, we'll aim to achieve the following:

+**Confirm emails in Gmail, apply relevant labels, create Google Calendar events from those emails, and reply to specific ones.
+Additionally, we'll save the IDs of processed emails to prevent duplicates in subsequent runs.
+This entire process will run automatically on a regular basis.**

+To accomplish this, we'll utilize both an MCP client and MCP servers:

+- **MCPClient:** This client will be automatically triggered by a time-driven event.
+- **MCPServer1:** Manages Gmail operations.
+- **MCPServer2:** Manages Google Calendar operations.

+**Please create a new Google Sheet and two standalone Google Apps Script projects.** [Ref](https://developers.google.com/apps-script/guides/projects#create-standalone)

-Open the script editor of the created Google Apps Script project.
+Once created, open the script editors for the Google Sheet and both Google Apps Script projects.

 ## 2. Install a library